cli-kit/cli-argparse/README.md

 Lightweight argument parser.

-This module does not define any options or anything about what a program requires it simply parses arguments into an object structure that is easier for other modules to work with.
+This module does not define any options or any program requirements it simply parses arguments into an object structure that is easier for other modules to work with.

 ## Install